launchquickly/aws-docs/EC2.md

 ** You cannot mount 1 EBS volume to multiple EC2 instances, consider EFS

+### Mounting filesystem

+on AWS Linux image

+- mkfs -t ext3 /dev/xvdb - make filesystem
+- mkdir /dirname - directory to mount to
+- mount /dev/xvdb/ /dirname - mount directory

+To unmount: umount /dev/xvdb

 ## Network Options

 - Automatically created Default VPC is default network
 - One subnet equals one Availability Zone

-Security Groups are virtual firewalls that allow you to restrict access to EC2 instances on Protocol, Port, and Source IPs

 Key Pairs (public/private) are used to authorize access to EC2 instances

+### Security Groups

+Security Groups are virtual firewalls that allow you to restrict access to EC2 instances on Protocol, Port Range, and Source IPs

+- One EC2 instance can be associated with 1 or more Security Groups.
+- There are 'Inbound' and 'Outbound' rules.
+- All Inbound traffic is Blocked by default
+- All Outbound traffic is Allowed by default
+- Security Groups are 'stateful' which means that any Inbound rule a mirror Outbound rule is added.
+- Outbound rules include Destination IP range in addtion to those in Inbound rules.
+- Cannot add 'deny' rules only allow.

 ### SSH to instance

+- Requires key pair for instances associated Security Group that allows SSH
 - chmod 400 permissions set on key
 - To login: ssh ec2-user@public_ip_address -i keyName.pem